Signum21/Residues-check/README.md

 # Residues-check
-This script searches for residual services, files, folders and registry keys left over from uninstalled programs.<br>
+This script searches for residual firewall rules, services, files, folders and registry keys left over from uninstalled programs.<br>
 This script does not delete anything.

 ## Usage